szabgab/wis-python-bootcamp-2023-12/day3/README.md

 ## Assignment - Day 3

-* Given a text file that contains several dirty sequences create several repots.
+* Given a text file that contains several dirty sequences create several reports.
 * A "dirty" nucleotide is one that besides ACTG also has a few X-es.
 * The file has many rows.
 * Each row can have one or more sequences.
 The sequences are separated by one or more spaces.